How to Protest Your Property Taxes in Collin County (Annual Homeowner Guide)

 Step 1: Verify Property Details

-Factual errors can impact your case [2].
+Factual errors in these areas can affect your case.²

 Step 2: Gather Strong Evidence